dehezhang2/Notes/3402/CS3402_Database_System.md

   ![](Capture-1553085871556.PNG)

-  - A directory consisting of an array of 2d bucket addresses is maintained, d is called the global depth of the directory
+  - A directory consisting of an array of $2^d​$ bucket addresses is maintained, d is called the global depth of the directory (maximum possible depth of the trie)
-    - At first all directories point to the same bucket
-    - bucket point to the memory address
   - The integer value corresponding to the first (high-order) d bits of a hash value is used as an **index to the array** to determine a directory entry and the address in that entry determines the bucket storing the records
   - **A location d’** (called, local depth stored with each bucket) specifies the number of bits on which the bucket contents are based
   - The value of d’ can be increased or decreased by one at a time to handle overflow or underflow respectively
+    - At first d’ is 1, there is only 2 buckets
+    - bucket point to the memory address
+    - The size of each bucket is also fixed at first

-* e.g.: d = 4, at first d’ = 1 => there are only 2 bucket => if one is full and insert => split to 2
+* e.g.: d = 4, at first d’ = 1 => there are only 2 buckets each have 2 entries => if one is full and insert => split to 2

   ![](Capture-1553086217861.PNG)